michlin0825/openai-agent-app-20250929/README.md

             Provide helpful and informative responses.
 When you need specific current information or document details, indicate what type of search would be helpful."""
         )

-# Main agent class for the application
-OpenAIAgent = OpenAIAgentSDK  # Alias for easier importing
 ```

 ### Document Search Tool (ChromaDB/RAG)